CCR-project/FreeSim/README.md

 compiles without any problem.

 ## Download, installation, and sanity-testing
-The artifact is presented as a Docker image ("FreeSim-docker.tar"), but we are also submitting the latest source code ("FreeSim.tar.gz") just in case.
+The artifact is presented as a Docker image ("FreeSim-docker.zip"), but we are also submitting the latest source code ("FreeSim.tar") just in case.
 Both of these are also publicly available [here](https://github.com/alxest/FreeSim) and [here](https://hub.docker.com/repository/docker/alxest/oopsla23ae).
 If